ceph/ceph/doc/releases/squid.rst

 .. note::

-   1. If your cluster is running Quincy (17.2.x) or later, you might choose to first convert it to use cephadm so that the upgrade to Reef is automated (see above).
+   1. If your cluster is running Quincy (17.2.x) or later, you might choose to first convert it to use cephadm so that the upgrade to Squid is automated (see above).
       For more information, see https://docs.ceph.com/en/squid/cephadm/adoption/.

    2. If your cluster is running Quincy (17.2.x) or later, systemd unit file names have changed to include the cluster fsid.
 To find the correct systemd unit file name for your cluster, run following command: